cayleygraph/cayley/README.md

 Cayley is an open-source database for [Linked Data](https://www.w3.org/standards/semanticweb/data).
 It is inspired by the graph database behind Google's [Knowledge Graph](https://en.wikipedia.org/wiki/Knowledge_Graph) (formerly [Freebase](https://en.wikipedia.org/wiki/Freebase_(database))).

-**WARNING!** The project is not actively developed anymore.
-We are seeking for a new maintainer, see [#963](https://github.com/cayleygraph/cayley/issues/963).

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/cayley)

 ## [Documentation](https://cayley.gitbook.io/cayley/)